-- Famagosta, see of Latin Bishop in Cyprus, 458; cathedral of St. Nicolas: coronation of Peter II., 504; city, taken by Campo Fregoso, remains two years in bands of Genocse : in October 1374 is restored to Peter II., 507; city to be held for twelve years by Genoese as security for observance of - treaty, 507.
-Famine when Lorenzo Tiepolo doge: he demands corn from!
-Padua, Treviso, and Ferrara, who refuse, and stop corn rents, 164; his floets sail 1500 leagues to huy of Tartars and others, 165. - Fante, Francesco, after Tiepolo con-spiracy, blindod and exiled, 227, 228. - Farsetti, Casa, now part of Munieipio, Gothic palace, 366.
-Fazioni, sense as used of mercen- - aries, 564. - Fermo.
-See Ascoli.
-Fernan or Ferrand of Aragon (son of King of Majorca) comes to take command of Catalans and represent Aragon in East, 275; leaves them for Thasos with Muntaner, and is imprisoned by Chepoy, 276-278; in June 1315 lands at Clar-entza to conquer Achaia, but is killed before Catalans arrive to support him, 286. - Ferrara: attempt to make her a rival of V.: her fairs held on hanks of Po injure Vn. trade: Vn.
+Famagosta, see of Latin Bishop in Cyprus, 458; cathedral of Nicolas: coronation of Peter II., 504; city, taken by Campo Fregoso. remains two years in hands of Genoese: in October 1374 is restored to Peter II., 507; city to be held for twelve years by Genoese for observance of as security treaty, 507.
+Famine when Lorenzo Tiepolo doge: he demands corn from Padua, Treviso, and Ferrara, who refuse, and stop corn rents, 164; his fleets sail 1500 leagues to buy of Tartars and others, 165.

+Fante, Francesco, after Tiepolo con-spiracy, blinded and exiled, 227, aries, 564.
+Fermo.
+See See Ascoli.

-ships try to stop merchandise from coming to fairs, but Salinguerra drives them away; this in 1240, 83; Pope's excommunication of Frederic raises host of enemies against Salinguerra under Legate, 83; Salinguerra kidnapped, 84; severe treatment of Ferrara by exiles, who returu : it is not reconquered by Imperialists, but falls to Marquis of Este, 85 ; market for corn coming up the Po, 166; since bequest of Countess Matilda, Popes claimed to be suzerains, 206; when Azzo VIII, marries daughter of Charles II. of Naples, Ghibelline party in Ferrara, supported from Bologna and other cities, is disaffected : V. helps Azzo against these, ib. ; Aldobrandino and Francesco d'Este, allied with Clement V., declare for Papal suzerainty : V. is ally of Fresco, 206; in July 1308 Vn. troops sent, whom Fresco puts in possession of Castel Tedaldo, 207; doge advises interven-tion to get control of Po trade, 208; "part taken" to intervene, but opposition violent, 209; Ferrara proposes to admit Vn. garrison on terms, ib. ; the Signoria resolute for war, 211 ; V. purchases by forced loan, 212; Robert of Naples puts garrison of Catalans in Ferrara: citizens rise and expel these, and recall Rinaldo and Obizzo d'Este, 340 ; interdict taken off in 1331, 340.
-Ferrara, Dukes of, their palace at Fondaco de' Turchi, 366.
-Feudatarii: Vns. holding feudal estates in Crete, 470 ; soon fall off from rebellion, 472; deprived of feudal organisation and election of
+228. Farsetti, Casa, now part of Municipio, Gothic palace, 366.
+Fazioni, sense as used of mercenships try to stop merchandise from coming to fairs, but Salinguerra drives them away; this in 1240, 83; Pope's excommunication of Frederic raises host of enemies against Salinguerra under Legate.
+83; Salinguerra kidnapped, 84; severe treatment of Ferrara by exiles, who return: it is not reconquered by Imperialists, but falls to Marquis of Este, 85; market for corn coming up the Po, 166; since bequest of Countess Matilda, Popes claimed to be suzerains, 206: when Azzo VIII, marries daughter of Charles II. of Naples, Ghibelline party in Ferrara, supported from Bologna and other cities, is disaffected: V. helps Azzo against these, ib.; Aldobrandino and Francesco d'Este, allied with Clement V., declare for Papal suzerainty : V. is ally of Fresco, 206; in July 1308 Vn. troops sent, whom Fresco puts in possession of Castel Tedaldo, 207; doge advises interven-tion to get control of Po trade, 208; "part taken" to intervene, but opposition violent, 209; Ferrara proposes to admit Vn. garrara proposes to admit vit gar-rison on terms, b.; the Signoria resolute for war, 211; V. purchases peace for 90,000 gold florins raised by forced loan, 212; Robert of Naples puts garrison of Catalans in Ferrara: citizens rise and expel these, and recall Rinaldo and Obizzo d'Este, 340 ; interdict taken off in 1331, 340.